How to Be Brilliant at a Moment’s Notice

 H – Hours

-Whether you choose to implement some, all, or none of these practises is up to you, but if your livelihood depends on your ingenuity, I hope you make the cultivation of your creativity a priority in your life.
+Whether you use some, all, or none of these practices, remember this: if your livelihood depends on your ideas, cultivating your creativity is not optional.
+It’s your most valuable asset.